Officials airlift evacuees to safety after the remnants of Typhoon Halong devastate Alaska villages

 “It’s so heartbreaking saying goodbye to our community members not knowing when we’d get to see each other,” she said.

-Officials warned of a long road to recovery and a need for continued support for the hardest-hit communities with winter just around the corner.
+Officials warned of a long road to recovery and a need for continued support for the hardest-hit communities.
+Most rebuilding supplies would have to be transported in, and there is little time left with winter just around the corner.

-Rick Thoman, an Alaska climate specialist at the University of Alaska Fairbanks, noted that even if supplies could be brought in immediately, it is too late in the year to rebuild.
+“Indigenous communities in Alaska are resilient," said Rick Thoman, an Alaska climate specialist at the University of Alaska Fairbanks.

-“Indigenous communities in Alaska are resilient," Thoman said.
 “But, you know, when you have an entire community where effectively every house is damaged and many of them will be uninhabitable with winter knocking at the door now, there’s only there’s only so much that any individual or any small community can do.”

+Thoman said the storm was likely fueled by the warm surface waters of the Pacific Ocean, which has been heating up because of human-caused climate change and making storms more intense.

+The remnants of another storm, Typhoon Merbok, caused damage across a massive swath of western Alaska three years ago.

 Johnson and Attanasio reported from Seattle.